Conesquarewad/BASF-SDK/README.md

 # BASF-SDK
 BASF-SDK is an open-source library.
-Is it created for make an exploit software/script for [BASF](https://www.roblox.com/games/4435144047/) easier
+Is it created for make an exploiting software/script for [BASF](https://www.roblox.com/games/4435144047/) easier.

 ### Install
 ```luau